engbamashmuse/Local-RAG-SLM-Qwen3/README.md

-# Local RAG-SLM Application
+# Local LLM RAG Application

-🚀 **Document Intelligence with Qwen 3 8B - Fully Local & Private**
+🚀 **Document Intelligence - Fully Local & Private**

-A production-ready Retrieval-Augmented Generation (RAG) application powered by Small Language Models (SLM) that runs entirely on your local machine.
+A production-ready Retrieval-Augmented Generation (RAG) application powered by Tier-Selectable LLMs that runs entirely on your local machine.
 Upload documents, index them, and chat with them using natural language - all without sending data to the cloud.

 ## 🎯 Features